DaseinUXD/CodingDojo/README.md

 # CodingDojo
-The collective repository of all coursework, assignments, and projects attempted and completed during the four weeks of the Dallas CodingDojo 14-week three-stack boot camp.
+A collective repository of coursework, assignments, and projects attempted and completed during the 14-week, three-stack, bootcamp at the [CodingDojo](http://www.codingdojo.com/) in [Dallas](http://www.codingdojo.com/dallas).